wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Princess Layabout: do me a favour, you've got a cement mixer in your room, you trowel it on...

-D3: Silence!
+Gertrude: Silence!
 I call the first witness for the prosecution.

 Florence: Thankyou m'lady.
 Calling Gertrude Scuttle. _Gertrude steps forward_ You are Gertrude Matilda Scuttle.

-D4: I am.
+Amelia: I am.

 Florence: And when did you last see your blue eyeshadow.

-D4: Well, I left it out on the side just before SHE came in, and when she left... it was GONE! _gasps, tuts etc from Dames_
+Amelia: Well, I left it out on the side just before SHE came in, and when she left... it was GONE! _gasps, tuts etc from Dames_

 Florence: No further questions your honour

-D3: Any words for the defence _Layabout looks around and realises she has no legal counsel_
+Gertrude: Any words for the defence _Layabout looks around and realises she has no legal counsel_

 Beatrice: Get on with it, Strictly's on in ten minutes!!!